PyPO-dev/PyPO/paper/paper.md

 Several tutorials for using the GUI features are also included and can be found in the software documentation.

 # Acknowledgements
+We would like to thank dr. Shahab Oddin Dabironezare for useful discussions and proofreading the manuscript.
 This work is supported by the European Union (ERC Consolidator Grant No. 101043486 TIFUUN).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.

 # References